Determining What Type of Payroll Schedule is Best for Your Business

 Every business needs to determine which payroll schedule is right for their company.
 But it’s not that simple.
 Small businesses need to take into account the needs of the business and the needs of their employees before making their decision.
 Here’s everything you need to know about the different types of payroll schedules to make an informed decision for your business.

 Let’s first define what a pay schedule is!
 A pay schedule is a combination of pay period and pay date.
 A pay period establishes how often employees receive a paycheck (pay frequency).
+The number of pay periods in a year is determined by the pay schedule you choose.
 And pay date is the actual date employees are paid (paycheck received).
 Something to note is that the end of a pay period and the pay date may not always be on the same date.
 For example: If your pay period ends on a Wednesday, the pay date may be that following Friday.

 Note: Deciding a pay schedule may not even be an option for you.
 Each state law has a minimum pay period, so before going any further, view the Department of Labor table to see what states have payroll regulations.